Ancient Carthage: The One Hundred and Four

 Carthage was unique in antiquity for separating political and military offices, and for having the former exercise control over the latter.
 In addition to being appointed or elected by the state, generals were subject to reviews of their performance.
-The government was infamous for its severe attitude towards defeated commanders; in some instances, the penalty for failure was execution, usually by crucifixion.
+The government punished defeated commanders severely; in some instances, the penalty for failure was execution, usually by crucifixion.
 Before the fourth or fifth century BC, generals were probably judged by the supreme council and/or sufetes, until a special tribunal was created specifically this function: what Aristotle calls the One Hundred and Four.
 Described by Justin as being established during the republican reforms led by the Magonids, this body was responsible for scrutinizing and punishing generals following every military campaign.
 Its harshness was such that some modern scholars describe it as the "nemesis of generals".
 Although the One Hundred and Four was intended to ensure that military leaders better served the interests of Carthage, its draconian approach may also have led to generals being overly cautious for fear of reprisal.
 However, despite its notorious reputation, punishments are rarely recorded; although an admiral named Hanno was crucified for his disastrous defeat in the First Punic War, other commanders, including Hannibal, escaped such a fate.
 This has led some historians to speculate that the tribunal's decisions may have been influenced by familial or factional politics, given that many high-ranking military officers or their relatives and allies held political office.